quicwg/base-drafts/draft-ietf-quic-tls.md

 {: #schematic title="QUIC and TLS Interactions"}

-Unlike TLS over TCP, QUIC applications that want to send data do not send it using TLS application data records.
+Unlike TLS over TCP, QUIC applications that want to send data do not send it using TLS Application Data records.
 Rather, they send it as QUIC STREAM frames or other frame types, which are then carried in QUIC packets.

 # Carrying TLS Messages {#carrying-tls}